 The standard and still most sensitiv DLTS mode.
 A Schottky diode or a p/n junction capacitance is used to fill trap levels and detect the emission of electrons or holes out of the trap level into the conduction or valance band.
-The emission process follows an exponential time law dC=A*exp(tau/t).
-The amplitude A is directly proportional to the trap concentration, the timeconstant tau = C*exp(dE/kT), measured as function of the temperature, gives the energetic level of the trap in the bang gap and the capture cross section.
-Automatic data collection during a temperature scan and evaluation is supported by our hard- and software.
+The emission process follows an exponential time law dC = A*exp(tau/t).
+The amplitude A is directly proportional to the trap concentration, the time constant tau = C*exp(dE/kT), measured as function of the temperature, gives the energy level of the trap in the band gap and the capture cross section.

 DD-DLTS (Double correlated DLTS)

 The Zerbst DLTS is a part of our big MOS/MIS software package.
-Inversion processes of MIS/MOS diodes can be analised using single transient measurment at one definable temperature giving the minority carrier lifetime etc., or using temperature dependant measurements for calculation the minority carrier generation center.
+Inversion processes of MIS/MOS diodes can be analyzed using single transient measurment at one definable temperature giving the minority carrier lifetime etc., or using temperature dependent measurements for calculation the minority carrier generation center.